yclas/guides/docs/Classifieds.md

 Guides for yclas.com

 As your website advertisements amount increases, it can be a challenge to manage them.
-This guide will explain how to manage, edit, delete. filter ads and many more!
+This guide will explain how to manage, edit, delete. filter ads and many more.

 # Content ➡️
 * [Add categories and manage them](Classifieds-how-to-add-new-categories-and-manage-them.md)